 - Lecture/Lab Hours:

 - Special Fee:

 Course DescriptionProvides a conceptual overview and hands-on experience with Global Positioning Systems (GPS).
 Includes GPS theory, techniques, and field data methods.
 Uses hand-held GPS units, to collect and integrate spatial and non-spatial data within a Geographic Information Systems (GIS) framework.
 Covers differential correction, importing features and tabular data into GIS, data conversions, building a GIS database, and creating maps from GPS data.
-Prerequisite/Concurrent: GEO 265.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites/concurrent: GEO 265.
 Audit available.

 Intended Outcomes for the course